Select Page

 • HTTP: Hypertext Transfer Protocol.
 Allows for the retrieval of linked resources from across the web.

-Tim also wrote the first web page editor/browser (“WorldWideWeb.app”) and the first web server (“httpd“).
+Tim also wrote the first web page editor/browser (“WorldWideWeb.app”) and the first web server (“http“).
 By the end of 1990, the first web page was served on the open internet, and in 1991, people outside of CERN were invited to join this new web community.